Containment: Earlier uses of term

-There were major historical precedents familiar to Americans and Europeans.
+Both Americans and Europeans were aware of significant historical antecedents.
 In the 1850s, anti-slavery forces in the United States developed a free soil strategy of containment to stop the expansion of slavery until it later collapsed.
 Historian James Oakes explains the strategy:

 Between 1873 and 1877, Germany repeatedly intervened in the internal affairs of France's neighbors.
 In Belgium, Spain, and Italy, Chancellor Otto von Bismarck exerted strong and sustained political pressure to support the election or appointment of liberal, anticlerical governments.
 That was part of an integrated strategy to promote republicanism in France by strategically and ideologically isolating the clerical-monarchist regime of President Patrice de MacMahon.
-It was hoped that by surrounding France with a number of liberal states, French republicans could defeat MacMahon and his reactionary supporters.
+It was hoped that by surrounding France with a number of liberal states, French Republicans could defeat MacMahon and his reactionary supporters.
 The modern concept of containment provides a useful model for understanding the dynamics of this policy.

 After the 1917 October Revolution in Russia, there were calls by Western leaders to isolate the Bolshevik government, which seemed intent on promoting worldwide revolution.
 In March 1919, French Premier Georges Clemenceau called for a cordon sanitaire, a ring of non-communist states, to isolate Soviet Russia.
 Translating that phrase, US President Woodrow Wilson called for a "quarantine."

-The World War I allies launched an incursion into Russia, ostensibly to create an eastern front against Germany.
-In reality, the policy was anti-Bolshevik as well, and its economic warfare took a major toll on all of Russia.
-By 1919, the intervention was entirely anti-communist, although the unpopularity of the assault led it to be gradually withdrawn.
-The U.S. simultaneously engaged in covert action against the new Soviet government.
-While the campaigns were officially pro-democracy, they often supported the White Terror of former tsarist generals like G. M. Semenov and Alexander Kolchak.
+The World War I allies launched an incursion into Russia, as after the Bolshevik Revolution, Vladimir Lenin withdrew the country from the First World War, allowing Germany to reallocate troops to face the Allied forces on the Western Front.
+Concurrently, President Wilson became increasingly aware of the human rights violations perpetuated by the new Russian Soviet Federative Socialist Republic, and opposed the new regime's militant atheism and advocacy of a command economy.
+He also was concerned that Marxism–Leninism would spread to the remainder of the Western world, and intended his landmark Fourteen Points partially to provide liberal democracy as an alternative worldwide ideology to Communism.
+Despite reservations, the United States, as a result of the fear of Japanese expansion into Russian-held territory and their support for the Allied-aligned Czech Legion, sent a small number of troops to Northern Russia and Siberia.
+The United States also provided indirect aid such as food and supplies to the White Army.
+The incursion was unpopular at home and lacked a cohesive strategy, leading the allies to ultimately withdraw from Russia.

 The U.S. initially refused to recognize the Soviet Union, but President Franklin D. Roosevelt reversed the policy in 1933 in the hope to expand American export markets.

 The Munich Agreement of 1938 was a failed attempt to contain Nazi expansion in Europe.
 The U.S. tried to contain Japanese expansion in Asia from 1937 to 1941, and Japan reacted with its attack on Pearl Harbor.

 After Germany invaded the Soviet Union in 1941 during World War II, the U.S. and the Soviet Union found themselves allied against Germany and used rollback to defeat the Axis powers: Germany, Italy, and Japan.